AndreaTorti-01/HAEEAI_Falzoni_Torti/README.md

           callbacks=[early_stop])
 ```

-Despite rigorous testing of advanced augmentation and optimization techniques, the inherent variability and high quality of the collected dataset made complex augmentation largely unnecessary, thus the training prioritized simplicity and efficiency.
+More complex networks and training techniques were tested, but the inherent variability and high quality of the collected dataset made it largely unnecessary.

 ### Quantization and local inference